eejyin/eejyin.github.io/publications/_posts/2019-03-31-publications-IEEE ACCESS.md

 A M2M pair is allowed to reuse the CUE's sub-channel for data dissemination if and only if certain constraints are satisfied, <i>e.g.</i>, the rate and the delay constraints.
 Intuitively, a CUE is more willing to share its sub-channel with a M2M pair, which causes  less interference to it and is more likely to refuse the request of a M2M pair, which causes serious interference.
 </p>

+Please <span class="icon-rotate-right" style="margin:0 0.5em 0 0.5em;"></span> refresh the page, if the inline LaTeX formulas are not displayed correctly.
+{: note}
 ---